IT Field Service Engineers – where did they come from?

 The abacus was the first counting machine and is thought to have been invented in ancient Babylon (now Iraq) in about 300 b.c.e

 The slide rule is a mechanical analogue computer used when there is a need for more than just addition or subtraction.
-The slide rule was invented in about 1620 and is based on the Gunter rule.
+In about 1620, the slide rule was invented and is based on the Gunter rule.

 Edmund Gunter invented a rule which enabled a user to calculate faster by using the rule with a pair of dividers.